New to homeschooling?

 - Find local support groups and social activities for homeschoolers.
 Interacting with local homeschoolers not only helps with emotional support, they are also the best source of information about dealing with your local school administration.

 - Choose whether or not to use curriculum or which curriculum will work for you.
 Only after completing the above should you think about curriculum and research which curriculum fits the style your family is most comfortable with.
+When you are ready to buy, check out sources for used curriculum to save money.

 - Attend a curriculum fair and/or convention that fits your philosophy.
 But first, read our tips for how to survive a homeschool convention – the sheer amount of resources at a homeschooling convention can be overwhelming for even seasoned homeschooling veterans.